polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

   on-chain code, typically known as *Host Functions*.

 - **Unrecorded Inbound Interfaces**.
-Interfaces that the on-chain code provides to the host code, typically known as *Runtime APIs*.
+Interfaces that the on-chain code provides to the host environment, typically known as *Runtime APIs*.

 - **Transactional Inbound Interfaces**.
 Interfaces that the on-chain code provides to the world to alter the chain state, typically known as *Transactions*